MarketSquare/robotframework-aws/CONTRIBUTING.md

 robot -d log -L TRACE -i s3 tests/robot
 ```

+### GitHub Actions

+If you don´t have the environment to test the Library, you can fork the project and create the branch inside the folder
+test.
+Like "test/my-branch" then after do a push the GitHub actions will start the tests.

 ### TO-DO

-- [x]  Create CloudWatch and DynamoDB in localstack and create robot tests
-- [x]  Create GitHub actions to run the tests in push and merges.
 - [ ]  Add more services in library and in localstack
 - [ ]  Add robot tests for this new services